-Classroom Entry Teachers are expected to be in their classrooms from 8.45 in the event of early entry due to inclement weather.
-On dry days, all teachers should go to the playground to meet and greet their class at 8.55am.
+Classroom Entry Teachers are expected to supervise on the playground from 8.50.
+They should meet and greet their class at 8.55am.
 Teachers should lead children to cloakrooms for children to organise themselves and their belongings.
 The teacher should then greet the children every morning at the classroom door or in class.
-Lining Up Monica's Line Order - this can be alphabetical or the teacher's decision based on behaviour management.
+Lining Up Monica's Line Order - this can be alphabetical or the teacher's 3 - 1 decision based on behaviour management.
 Teachers should appoint specific children to hold doors open.
 This should be rotated regularly.
 The Pupil of the Day should be at the front of the line.
 Calling class to order and The adult in charge should raise his/her hand and wait for children to settling down to tasks be attentive.
 Getting Adult Attention Raised hand only.
 Children should be discouraged from tapping adults in charge.
 Lesson Closure and End of Plenary and tidy up should start at least 10 minutes before the end of Day the session.
 Desks and floor space must be left tidy at all times.
-Movement Around the Children should walk in silence around the interior of the building as School (Canteen, other children and adults are at work. assembly, PE, ICT Suite, When on the stairwells children should place one hand on the Library, Fire Evacuation handrail. etc) Displays about the compart of the state of t Classroom Displays Displays should be current and reflect the children's learning.
-As a minimum each class should have the following displays: - Sacred Space PATHS/Recognition Board RESPECT Charter and Class Rules TWAU/Thematic Display Literacy Numeracy Breaktime 15 minutes - Food to be consumed outside and left overs placed in D. Cartino brown bins.
+Movement Around the Children should walk in silence around the interior of the building as School (Canteen, other children and adults are at work. assembly, PE, ICT Suite, When on the stairwells children should place one hand on the Library, Fire Evacuation handrail. etc) Classroom Displays Displays should be current and reflect the children's learning.
+As a minimum each class should have the following displays: - Sacred Space PATHS/Recognition Board RESPECT Charter and Class Rules TWAU/Thematic Display Literacy D Letter Numeracy Breaktime 15 minutes - Food to be consumed outside and left overs placed in brown bins.
 Brown bins to be brought inside after break.
-Healthy snacks (sandwiches, cheese crackers, fruit and water etc) must be promoted in line with school policy on healthy eating.
-Toilet Access & Changing Children should be released one at a time during class time.
-Clothes There should be adult supervision near the changing areas when children are changing for PE.
-Canteen All teachers and LSAs should attend the canteen and stay for prayers.
+Healthy snacks (sandwiches, cheese crackers, fruit and water etc) Toilet Access 9 Changing must be promoted in line with school policy on healthy eating.
+Toilet Access & Changing Clothes Children should be released one at a time during class time.
+Cionics There should be adult supervision near the changing areas when children are changing for PE.
+Canteen All teachers and LSAs should attend the canteen and stay for Valiteen prayers.
 Year 1 should be seated for 11.50am Year 2-4 should be seated for 11.55am Year 5-7 should be seated for 12.25pm End of Day Year 5 - 7 teachers and LSAs should accompany the children to the Year 5 entrance.
 Children must walk in an orderly line until they reach the Year 5 entrance.
 2.30pm - Year 1 & 2 2.50pm - Year 3 2.55pm - Year 4 - 7 Year 3 - 4 should be released to parents.
 Duty Staff must be on time - If you cannot make duty please re- arrange in person with a colleague.
+L V